|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Discovered by Australian Patrol officer in 1967, including bone fragments and the dog tag of Ralph McKendrick.
-At the time, the serial number of the aircraft, or type of aircraft was not identified.
+During 1967, the crash site was located by an Australian Patrol officer (kiap) including bone fragments and the dog tag of Ralph McKendrick.
+At the time, the serial number or type of aircraft was not known.

 Recovery of Remains

 On November 12, 1967 a U.S. Army team visited the crash site and recovered the remains of the crew.